 With an 8 inch spread, this digger from Bully Tools is a great purchase if you need to dig some sturdy post holes.
 The 14 gauge steel blades are high quality and made to last, while the fibreglass handle features triple wall construction.
 Altogether, this offers extended durability in the whole package.
 The blade measures 9″ by 6.5″, and the total length of the handle is 59.5″.

-Made from a durable fibreglass material, this extra long post hole digger provides excellent value.
-The handle length measures 72 inches, making it longer than most standard sized diggers.
+Made from durable fiberglass material, this extra-long post-hole digger provides excellent value.
+The handle length measures 72 inches, making it longer than most standard-sized diggers.
 This allows it to dig deeper holes, and the 6-1/2 inch diameter blade tips give it the strength to dig into harder, heavier gravel soils.